"Love Lost, Miami" Accepting Ruins of Heartache Through July 1

 Courtesy of Love Lost, Miami.

-Every Miamian has a story of heartbreak, and some preserve that loss in relics: maybe you've been hanging on to that old mix tape, t-shirt, or confessional recording on the Power Love Hour.
-But in holding on to these keepsakes, are you ever really letting go?
-Does creating a monument for your pain offer some sort of catharsis, or does it merely re-open the wound each time you glance in its direction?
+Every Miamian has a story of heartbreak, and some preserve that loss in relics.
+Maybe you've been hanging on to that old mixtape, T-shirt, or confessional recording on The Power Love Hour.
+But in hanging on to these keepsakes, are you ever really letting go?
+Does creating a monument for your pain offer some sort of catharsis, or does it merely reopen the wound each time you glance in its direction?

 The founders of "Love Lost, Miami" are offering heartbroken Miamians the chance to figure that out.
 A crowd-sourced exhibition that encourages locals to submit "artifacts" of a love lost, along with the story behind it, "Love Lost, Miami" explores the idea that communal grief can strengthen both the individual and the community around them.
 The four-day exhibition will hold court during Art Basel Miami Beach as a place for dealing with and healing from the act of putting your pain on display.